When Beyoncé releases a visual album or does any performance, there is always a message with the music.

 Zerina Akers cast a wide net to find looks for Black Is King and she infused the production with so much heart and soul.
 The caption she wrote for the image above describes the styles from the San Francisco based Twiga Gallery of Africa Art.
 (The hair comb necklace is from Adele Dejak.)

-“There’s so moments that need to be illuminated like this Ancient Congolese Mangbetu crown. @twigagallerysf graciously lent us a vast amount of her collection to be used on Beyoncé AND background.
+“There’s some moments that need to be illuminated like this Ancient Congolese Mangbetu crown. @twigagallerysf graciously lent us a vast amount of her collection to be used on Beyoncé AND background.
 The amount of Power this brought to the set was uncomprehending.
 Also here is her green Moonglass necklace and Ashanti gold pendant.
 As quite as it’s kept, Twiga Mbunda is responsible for the style of the iconic Iris Apfel.”

 I was thrilled to learn these earrings were by the beloved jewelry designer Lorraine West not only because she is a talent who deserves to be in the spotlight with Beyoncé, but also because I was holding out hope to buy a pair.
 The designer’s silver, brass and copper jewels are affordably priced, usually under a couple hundred dollars.

 Well, the designer’s website, which had been sold out of everything when this post initially went live, has been replenished several.
 And now the Abstract Palette earrings are available for pre-order here.
 The handcrafted, sightly domed and hammered, high polished brass designs with sterling silver soldered posts cost $195.

 In the instant classic “Brown Skin Girl” from Black Is King, Beyoncé wore a stunning pair of earrings from New York City based designer Mona Assemi.
 The minimalist Persian-American designer delightfully describes herself as “descended from 2,500 years of jewelry addicts.”